Timthreetwelve/WUView/WUView/ReadMe.txt

 Navigation
 ==========
-Use the navigation bar on the left side of the application to go to the settings or about pages.
+Use the navigation bar on the left side of the application to go to the settings or about pages, or to exit the application.

 Filtering the Grid